 The campaign included members of various partner organizations in promotional materials that focused on the soles of their shoes with the slogan “Show Your Sole” and there was also a #ShowYourSole social media campaign.

-According to the CMHA, this is about saving lives — 11 people commit suicide every day in Canada, and another 210 attempt it.
+According to the CMHA, this is about saving lives — 11 people die by suicide every day in Canada, and another 210 attempt it.

 Chris Thompson, Windsor Star